 You have no items in your shopping cart.

 Perhaps you already know that rayon and cotton are both fabrics in widespread use today.
 They are used for clothing, bed linens, and other textiles, but have you ever thought about Rayon Vs Cotton when it comes down to brass tacks of how they are made?
-Read on to find out.
+Read more to find out.

-Rayon is a fiber that is made from cellulose fiber.
+Fabric rayon is a fiber that is made from cellulose fiber.
 It is considered a semi-synthetic material and has many different grades that differentiate it from rayon vs cotton.
 Rayon can be made to mimic the feel and texture of silk, wool, cotton, and even linen.
 There is a grade so fine, it is called artificial silk.

 Rayon has become common since the cost of cotton has dramatically increased.
 Although it is a semi-synthetic fiber, it is considered to have all the properties of natural fibers.
 It can be easily dyed in an array of colors and is also cool, smooth, and absorbent of water and sweat.
 It is considered a non-insulating fabric, since it does not hold heat, and is good for humid climates.